|Nutrition Facts (per serving)|

 In a small bowl, mug, or Mason jar, mix the oats and water, cover, and let them soften overnight in the refrigerator.
 If you're in a hurry, oats do not need to be soaked for hours to make them digestible, although other grains do.

-- Mix the grated apple with lemon juice and then add it to the oat mixture.
+Mix the grated apple with lemon juice and then add it to the oat mixture.